dabrahams/swift-naming/SetAlgebra-Math.md

   func subtracting(other: Self) -> Self
   func symmetricDifference(of other: Self) -> Self

-  mutating func unionInPlace(of other: Self) mutating func intersectionInPlace(other: Self) mutating func subtractInPlace(other: Self)
-  mutating func symmetricDifferenceInPlace(other: Self)
+  mutating func formUnion(of other: Self) mutating func formIntersection(other: Self) mutating func subtract(other: Self) mutating func formSymmetricDifference(other: Self)

-  // --- names in question end here ---

   associatedtype Element